top of page

 Kathy was born in Chicago, IL and then moved to Connecticut at age 14.
 She studied piano since she was six, cello and clarinet since she was 9, and tenor saxophone since she was 11.
 She is a graduate from South Windsor High School and was a member of the Connecticut Valley Youth Wind Ensemble.
 She received a B.S. in Music Education and a B. F. A. , as well as a Masters of Music, from the University of Connecticut.
 Go Huskies!
 Performances have included performing with the Statue of Liberty Marching Band in 1986 and for President Reagan's Inauguration in 1985.
 She has studied saxophone with Lee Jones, Phil DeLibero, and Lou Soloway.
 Kathy also studied jazz under the direction of Ellen Rowe.
 She is a retired music teacher of the East Hartford School System.
 She is a 2016 Fellows Teacher.

-Currently, Kathy is performing with the Sax Summit in Manchester, Flamingos on lead tenor, a member of the Center Stage Jazz Band, a member of the Simsbury Community Band, and the Plainville Wind Ensemble, and has performed with the Glenn Hansen Orchestra, Big Band Sound of the '40s, Solid Oak Big Band and the Little Big Band.
+Currently, Kathy is performing with the Sax Summit in Manchester, Flamingo on lead tenor, a member of the Center Stage Jazz Band, a member of the Capitol Winds, the First Company Governor’s Foot Guard Band, and the Plainville Wind Ensemble, and has performed with the Glenn Hansen Orchestra, Big Band Sound of the '40s, Solid Oak Big Band and the Little Big Band.
 She has been with the Al Fenton Big Band since its inception as lead alto.
 "I am honored to be the director of this great band!"

 Gary Neff - Alto Saxophonist